 When the mixture is at room temperature.
 Place the mixture in a (preferably) plastic container, and put it in the freezer for at least four hours until it is firm.
 This dessert is served like ice cream.

-Serve like a scoop of ice cream’s into glasses, sprinkle cinnamon sugar.
+Serve a scoop of ice cream into each glass, and sprinkle cinnamon sugar.
 You can add the topping of your choice, syrup, or fruits.